-One rainy autumn afternoon in 2009, a young student named Pascal landed on his couch, wondering why he was more hung-over than usual.
+One rainy autumn afternoon in 2009, a young student named Pascal, landed on his couch.
+He was wondering why he was more hung-over than usual.
 He soon found out that “purer” spirits cause less hangovers.
 And that it was highly illegal to distil your own...

 ...next thing he knew he was secretly distilling his first spirit in the bathtub of his student home.
 This is how The Stillery was conceived, in mischievous silence.
-While Pascal’s room mates were busy pursuing corporate careers, he used his knowledge of Biochemistry to build three pot stills, each one bigger than the last.
-They are no longer in use, but we still have them.
+While Pascal’s roommates were busy pursuing corporate careers, he used his knowledge of Biochemistry to build three pot stills, each one bigger than the last.
+They are no longer in use, but we still have these artifacts.